Stochastic homogenization of the Keller-Segel chemotaxis system: Stochastic homogenization

 \begin{definition} The {\it Palm measure} of the random measure $\mu_\omega$ is the measure $\boldsymbol\mu$ on $(\Omega, \mathcal F)$ defined by the relation

 where $\mathbb I_{K}$ denotes the characteristic function of the set $K$. \end{definition}

-The value of the concept of Palm measure is that it allows for a generalization of Birkhoff's ergodic theorem for stationary random measures.
-Specifically, given a dynamical system $T(x)$, we say that the random measure $\mu_\omega$ is stationary if for every $\phi\in C_0^\infty(\mathbb{R})$
+The value of the notion of a Palm measure is that it allows for a generalization of Birkhoff's ergodic theorem for stationary random measures.
+Specifically, given a dynamical system $\T(x)$, we say that the random measure $\mu_\omega$ is stationary if for every $\phi\in C_0^\infty(\mathbb{R}^d)$